google/wuffs/doc/spec/nie-spec.md

   must have the same 12 bytes of version-and-configuration, width and height.
 - Either 0 or 4 bytes of padding.
 If present, it must be all zeroes.
-The padding ensures that the size of the padded NIE image a multiple of 8 bytes, so that every TValue field is 8 byte aligned.
+The padding ensures that the size of the padded NIE image a multiple of 8 bytes, so that every CDD field is 8 byte aligned.
 The padding size is 4 if and only if there are 4 (not 8) bytes per pixel and both the width and height are odd.
-A C programming language expression for its presence is `((bytes_per_pixel == 4) && (width & height & 1))`.
+  A C programming language expression for its presence is `((bytes_per_pixel ==
+  4) && (width & height & 1))`.
-- 8 bytes little-endian int64 TValue, the same meaning and constraints as NII.
+- 8 bytes little-endian `uint64` value, the same meaning and constraints as a NII payload value.

 ### Example NIA File